Emmanuelle Waeckerlé: Biography

 Waeckerlé's poetic text scores and artists publications are held in various collections - Bibliotheque Nationale de Paris, V & A, Tate Britain, Chelsea School of Art and the National Poetry Library in London.
 From 2007–2014 she was part of the small team that ran the Centre des Livres d’Artistes in Saint Yrieix la Perche in France, one of the 3 largest collection of artist books in France.

 Waeckerlé is a keen improviser and long-standing attendee of Eddie Prévost's (of AMM and Scratch Orchestra fame) weekly London workshop and MOWO (MOPOMOSO workshop group), she is founder member of Bouche Bée (an improvising duo with occasional guests) and her text compositions have been performed by a•pe•ri•od•ic ensemble, APTL ensemble and Extradition ensemble.
 Waeckerle has taken part in Scratch orchestra's concerts and performances as well as performing of Cornelius Cardew works; The complete great learning (union chapel 2015…) and Nature Study Notes at Café Oto (2015) This was followed by a post event Scratch Orchestra activation: Nature Study Notes group at MAYDAY rooms and published in Stefan Szczelkun Improvisation Rites: From John Cage's 'song Books' to the Scratch Orchestra's 'nature Study Notes'.
 Collective Practices 2011 - 2017.
 Other projects include Walking in Air, an ongoing collaboration with Will Montgomery and invited poets, artists and composers, including Antoine Beuger, Marianne Schuppe, Stefan Thut, Ryoko Akama, Carol Watts.

-In addition to her work as a performer and composer, Waeckerlé is an active curator of the house concert series Cosy Nook which has featured prominent experimental musicians Antoine Beuger, Marie-Cécile Reber, Marianne Schuppe, Stefan Thut, Marcus Kaiser, Nomi Epstein, Seamus Cater and Bin Li.
+In addition to her work as a performer and composer, Waeckerlé is a curator of the house concert series Cosy Nook which has featured experimental musicians Antoine Beuger, Marie-Cécile Reber, Marianne Schuppe, Stefan Thut, Marcus Kaiser, Nomi Epstein, Seamus Cater and Bin Li.
 She is the co-curator of here.here concert series in London and Farnham with Harrey Whalley (Music Composition and Technology at UCA Farnham), an ongoing research led collaboration focusing on a multidisciplinary approach to experimental music and multimodal compositional strategies.
 Four concerts per year are organized around a guest composer or a theme: research informed curation critically revisiting seminal works and bringing together our PhD students, musicians and composers from the London experimental music scene in contact with our international guests and their work.
 For the first year in 2019 the series invited Gildas Quartet (UK), Marcus Kaiser (Germany), Stefan Thut (Switzerland), Jessica Aslan and Emma Lloyd (UK), Greg Caffery (Ireland), and Marie Cecile Reber (CH).

 As an educator Waeckerlé is a reader in fine art and relational practices at University for the Creative Arts in Farnham and director of bookRoom research and publishing platform for which she has edited a few artist books as well as collections of critical texts tracking the impact of the digital revolution on publishing practices, such as The Book is Alive.
 Her research interest lies in socially engaged practices, publishing as a critical and collaborative venture, postdigital interaction.
 She is one of the mentors of the Wandelweiser Composers Meet Composers summer residencies including Antoine Beuger, Joachim Eckl, Marianne Schuppe, and Jürg Frey.